shopware/docs/guides/plugins/plugins/content/mail/add-mail-template.md

 We then create the entry for the `mail_template` table.
 Make sure to set `system_default` to 0 here!

 Afterwards we're inserting the entries into the `mail_template_translation` table.
-For compability reasons we have to check whether the languages exist in the database so we can insert our translations for these languages.
-The same principle applies to other ISO Languages.
+For compatibility reasons we have to check whether the languages exist in the database so we can insert our translations for these languages.
+The same principle applies to other ISO languages.

 The variables for the English and the German subject and description, may be changed to fit your needs.